I was a High school and Elementary Coach in Track and Field of Sprinters.

-In order to verify the equipment, or in case of failure, a backup system (typically manual) is usually used in addition to FAT.
+To verify the equipment, or in case of failure, a backup system (typically manual) is usually used in addition to FAT.

 Alternatively, a starting light or sound which is electronically triggered (such as a horn), the system is typically also wired to the timing system.

-In sports that involve a finish line that is crossed (rather than a touch finish, as in swimming), the current finishing system is a photo finish which is then analyzed by judges.
+In sports that involve a finish line that is crossed (rather than a touch finish, as in swimming), the current finishing system is a photo finish, which is then analyzed by judges.

 Electronic Timers Lynx and Omega

-During a race, the camera takes images at an extremely high frame rate (the exact rate depends on the system, but can be in the thousands of frames per second).
+During a race, the camera takes images at an extremely high frame rate (the exact rate depends on the system but can be in the thousands of frames per second).

 Computer software then arranges these frames horizontally to form a panoramic image that effectively displays a graph of the finish line (and anything crossing it) as time passes, with time denoted on the horizontal axis.

-Before the advent of digital photography, (and still available as an alternative), a similar film-based system was used, consisting of a slit in which a strip of film is advanced past at a constant rate to produce a similar panoramic image to the digital system.
+Before the advent of digital photography (and still available as an alternative), a similar film-based system was used, consisting of a slit in which a strip of film is advanced past at a constant rate to produce a similar panoramic image to the digital system.